 Project managers are responsible for planning, assigning, monitoring, and delivering completed projects to a client, usually by dividing tasks among team members and deciding which tools should be used to execute the project.
 The project manager is responsible for the installation of plans, procedures, standards, and the like to see a project completed with success.
 Essentially, Project Managers are supposed to design the structure of and handle how tasks are going to help a project be completed.

 Change management in a nutshell

-Consider this: your team are people first, employees second, and research shows that most people are fundamentally resistant to change, or plainly slow to adapt – which is natural.
-A skilled PM should be well versed in not only communicating the what, when, how and who for project planning, but also communicating to staff the why tasks are being assigned, and provide guidance when staff struggle or determine to change task assignments between personnel.
+Consider this: your team is people first, employees second, and research shows that most people are fundamentally resistant to change, or slow to adapt – which is natural.
+A skilled Project Manager should be well versed in not only communicating the what, when, how, and who for project planning, but also communicating to staff the why tasks are being assigned, and providing guidance when staff struggle or determine to change task assignments between personnel.